bioatlas/dcatap-swe-docker/README.md

 This experimental project provides a minimal set of containers that can be used to generate (with the intent to publish on the Internet) DCAT-AP resources using for example .json or .xml formats.

-It wraps and bundles a tool from https://github.com/project-open-data/catalog-generator - a DCAT-AP generator which takes CSV input and generates a valid resource that can be exposed at a FQDN on the format `agency.gov/data`
+It wraps and bundles a tool from <https://github.com/project-open-data/catalog-generator> - a DCAT-AP generator which takes CSV input and generates a valid resource that can be exposed at a FQDN on the format `agency.gov/data`

 This tool is listed as one of the reference implementations in this slightly dated DCAT-AP implementation guide from here:

 <https://lists.w3.org/Archives/Public/public-dwbp-wg/2015Jul/att-0010/DCAT-APimplementationguide.pdf>

+It also wraps and bundles a tool from <https://bitbucket.org/metasolutions/dcat-editor.git> - a DCAT-AP editor adapted for Sweden - created by Metasolutions.

 ## Usage